 - Is my child a candidate for ear tubes?

-- What are the risks of surgically inserting tubes inside my child's middle ear?
-What are the risks of not?
+- What are the risks and benefits of surgically inserting tubes inside my child’s middle ear?

-- Should my child get regular hearing tests if he or she has had ear infections?
+- Should my child get regular hearing tests if they have frequent ear infections?

 Copyright © American Academy of Family Physicians